NeosVR: Gameplay

 NeosVR's selection of worlds includes minigames, social lounges, and worlds created by the user base.
-A single user may have several multiplayer worlds loaded at the same time, utilizing NeosVR's FrooxEngine to use multiple worlds at once.
+A single user may have several multiplayer worlds loaded at the same time.
 Users can customize their own worlds entirely from within NeosVR without the use of external SDKs, though it is possible to upload custom content such as code and in-game items for use.

-In the beginning of 2022, NeosVR held an event called "MMC 2023", which showcased the platform's collaborative capabilities in a 3D virtual space.
-Participants were able to work on projects and exchange feedback, while also forming connections with other users.
-The event highlighted the potential for collaboration and community building within the metaverse.
+Events

+Since 2020, NeosVR hosted an annual competition known as the “Metaverse Maker Competition”.
+Participants are given one month to bring their unique ideas to life using only resources created during the month.

+Most Sundays, players could come together at an event hosted by Creator Jam known as creator jams.
+Each event had a specific topic in which players would build objects and experiences for.

+Similar to the MMC, Neos Festa was a Japanese-hosted annual event in which players would construct a booth to present their creations.

 Hardware and software support

-NeosVR supports many VR headsets such as Oculus Rift, Oculus Rift S, Oculus Quest with Oculus Link, Oculus Go, Pimax headsets, HTC Vive, Valve Index, and the Windows Mixed Reality headsets.
+NeosVR supports many VR headsets such as Oculus Rift, Oculus Rift S, Oculus Quest and Oculus Quest 2 with Quest link, Oculus Go, Pimax headsets, HTC Vive, Valve Index, and the Windows Mixed Reality headsets.
 Controllers with finger presence detection, like the Valve Index, enable users to perform hand and finger movements that can be used to trigger specific facial expressions, animations, or customized events.

-In addition to numerous headsets, NeosVR supports a wide variety of VR accessories such as the Leap Motion finger-tracking module and the HTC Vive Facial Tracker, enabling a user to visibly broadcast lower facial expressions and speech.
+In addition to headsets, NeosVR supports a variety of VR accessories such as the Leap Motion finger-tracking module and the HTC Vive Facial Tracker, enabling a user to visibly broadcast lower facial expressions and speech.
 The HTC Vive Pro Eye is also supported, enabling the use of eye presence in select avatars.

 NeosVR also offers support for hip and feet tracking, also known as 'full-body' tracking.
 Through inverse kinematics, the system calculates movement using up to eight extra trackers to replicate a person's physical movements in real-time.

+NeosVR offers native Bhaptics haptic suit support used to immerse a player within the game using vibrations.